Sewage Exposing Mammals To Neurological Disease

 According to health officials, the epidemic will spread exponentially.
-The protein epidemic includes Alzheimer’s disease, mad cow disease, chronic wasting disease (deer) and many others.
+The pathological protein epidemic includes Alzheimer’s disease, mad cow disease, chronic wasting disease (deer) and many others.
 There is no species barrier.
 Some people die within weeks of symptoms, while others take years.
 There is no cure.
-Please keep reading to find out why:

 At least 50 million people around the world already have Alzheimer’s disease and other forms of dementia.
 Millions of other cases are undiagnosed and misdiagnosed.
 Doctors have suppressed millions of other diagnoses.
 It’s an outrage.
 The epidemic is worse than the public knows.
 Misinformation is compounding the problem and contributing to the spread of a deadly pathogen.